Use the drop-down menu or type in a player's name

 - Youth Experience U-17, U-20, U-23

-The United States' all-time leading goal scorer and point-getter is more than a decade into his impressive international career.
+The United States' all-time leading goal scorer and point-getter is more than a decade into his impressive international career and back with the national team after a self-imposed sabbatical.
 His great speed, wonderful vision, and strong finishing put him on the short list of best Americans of all time, while false starts in Europe and the back and forth between the Los Angeles Galaxy and Everton created a legacy that is not quite as strong as it might have been.
 At his core, Donovan is a brilliant but reluctant star, one who draws further away from the spotlight as it shines ever brighter on him.

 Donovan won the Golden Ball at the 1999 U-17 World Cup, leading DaMarcus Beasley, Oguchi Onyewu, Kyle Beckerman, and his teammates to a fourth-place finish.
 He joined the full national team in 2000, but waited two years before shining during the 2002 World Cup.
 He scored two goals—including one against Mexico in the Round of 16—earning a spot on the Team of the Tournament and was named Best Young Player as the Red, White, and Blue advanced to the quarterfinals.
 Donovan, like the rest of the American squad, struggled at the 2006 World Cup, but he managed to make amends with a last-minute goal against Algeria to put the U.S. into the knockout stage four years later. ("Go, go USA!")